j4ckofalltrades/j4ckofalltrades.github.io/content/posts/2025/git-config.md

 ---
 With git recently celebrating its 20th birthday, this seemed like a good time to share and review my current git configuration.

-Most of the settings here are things that I've picked up from years of ~~messing up rebases~~ using git, I also highly recommend giving GitButler's blog post on [How Core Git Developers Configure](https://blog.gitbutler.com/how-git-core-devs-configure-git/) where I copied a couple of interesting and useful settings.
+Most of the settings here are things that I've picked up from years of ~~messing up rebases~~ using git, I also highly recommend giving GitButler's blog post on [How Core Git Developers Configure Git](https://blog.gitbutler.com/how-git-core-devs-configure-git/) where I copied a couple of interesting and useful settings.

 Read on for a section by section breakdown or just skip ahead to the full [gitconfig](#my-gitconfig).